SonsOfPHP/symfony-sop/README.md

   using psalm
 - Includes `dependabot.yml` file
 - Multiple Buses have been preconfigured for you
+- Bootstrap CSS is preconfigured along with a few templates to get you started
 - Ready to go with user & account registration and user login

-This template also comes some some example directory structures, but you are free to change them or use them however you'd like.

 ## Setting it up

 Just run `make install` to get started.
+This installs all the dependencies (uses `composer` and `yarn`), installs various tools (`php-cs-fixer`, `psalm`, etc.), and will build assets.

-This installs all the dependencies along with the tools that are used.
+Once all the dependencies are installed, you can run `make start` to spin up the Symfony server along with the docker containers.

+To see a list of all the targets and descriptions, just run `make`.
+There are a lot of different targets to help you manage your project.

 ## Apps